jiaxicheng/bigdata/README.md

 export SPARK_DIST_CLASSPATH=$($HADOOP_HOME/bin/hadoop classpath)

 ```
+*Note:* hive.execution.engine, spark.master, spark.submit.deployMode can be adjusted at runtime.
+Do check these
+variables before running HQLs.

 ### Spark Cluster on its own ###
 + Spark: can download the precompiled bin-tar, so no need to have hadoop for: